choptastic/nitrogen_test_example/README.markdown

 ## Different Tags demonstrate progress along the way

 * `no-tests` - there are no tests at this point, just a bare, but working application
+* `skeleton` - Basic test skeleton in place with configuration
 * `basic-tests` - first set of tests